Westberg-Lab/Protein-Analysis-Pipeline/pipeline_overview.md

 The pipeline begins with **run_pipeline.py**, which loads configuration from **pipeline_config.json** using **config_loader.py**.
 The configuration defines directories, methods to use, templates, and visualization parameters.

-Before starting a new run, **archive_and_clean.py** is called to archive previous outputs and create fresh directories for the new run.
+Before starting a new run, **archive_and_clean.py** is called to archive previous outputs, copy configuration files (molecules.json and pipeline_config.json) to the archive for reference, and create fresh directories for the new run.

 ### 2. Input Preparation